Concert FAQs

 Where can I sit?

-Seats in the first rows of the Dumbarton Concerts’ sanctuary are reserved for subscribers.
+Seats in the first rows of the Dumbarton Concerts’ sanctuary are reserved for members and special guests.
+The reserved area is variable for each concert depending on the number of members in attendance.
 All other seats in the sanctuary are General Admission.

 Is your venue wheelchair accessible?